inkognitro/react-redux-saga-boilerplate/README.md

 10. Dynamic browser support.
 Have a look at [browsersl.ist](http://browsersl.ist/) and paste the content of `.browserslistrc`.

 ## Open todos (WIP)
-1. Authentication package saga flow finalization
+1. Authentication package saga flow finalization.
-2. Realisation of styles with styled-components instead of SASS to be open for snapshot tests or e.g. chromatic.
+2. Realisation of styles with styled-components instead of SASS.
-2. Performance optimization by not running all sagas concurrently
+3. Performance optimization by not running all sagas concurrently.
-3. Integrate enzyme for react component testing

 ## Architecture (whys and whats)
 Architectures in general: [MVC vs. Flux vs. Redux](https://www.clariontech.com/blog/mvc-vs-flux-vs-redux-the-real-differences).